liadber/naive-bayes-classifier/README.md

         Structure.txt (the structure of the train set and the test set.)

-        train.csv (the train set for the Naive Base Algorithm)
+        train.csv (the train set for the Naive Bayes Algorithm)

         test.csv (the test set you would like to classify)